TechNO-2005/Know-Yourself/replit.md

-✓ Updated user schema with username and password fields ✓ Fixed AI analysis endpoint routing to /api/analysis/generate ✓ Updated all authentication flows to use sessions instead of OIDC tokens
+✓ Updated user schema with username and password fields ✓ Fixed AI analysis endpoint routing to /api/analysis/generate ✓ Updated all authentication flows to use sessions instead of OIDC tokens ✓ Fixed AI analysis quota issues by switching to Gemini 1.5 Flash model ✓ Added fallback analysis system for when API quotas are exceeded ✓ Improved error handling and user feedback for AI analysis failures

 ## Changelog